colehendo/smart-signal/lambdas/README.md

 DEPLOY:
+First run:
+ - `cd lambdas`
- - To deploy everything, run:
+ - To deploy a new function, run:
     - sls deploy
- - To deploy one function, run:
+ - To re-deploy one function, run:
-    -
+    - sls deploy -f `function name`